 It should also be remembered that neither an e-visa nor a paper visa guarantees entry to the Russian Federation.
 The decision on whether or not a foreign national is admitted to the country is made at the port of entry, which is generally in line with international practice.
 There have also been reports in the media on the difficulties visitors face when crossing the Russian border, as well as on the deportation of foreign nationals from Russia due to errors in their e-visas, and duration of stay violations, etc.

-It should be noted that the online visa processing system is being constantly improved, in order to offer the most comfortable entry procedure for foreign nationals travelling to Russia on e-visas, as well as to minimise incidents caused by errors in visa applications, subject to Russian border crossing law.
-We maintain regular contact with all the government bodies, ministries and agencies in Russia that are responsible for or involved in border control.
+It should be noted that the online visa processing system is being constantly improved, in order to offer the most comfortable entry procedure for foreign nationals travelling to Russia on e-visas, as well as to minimize incidents caused by errors in visa applications, subject to Russian border crossing law.